THE NEW FIRST NATIONAL BANK TOWER

 THE WOLF BROTHERS STORY

-Morris C. Wolf and Fred W. Wolf were born in 1871 and 1873 in Hessen-Darmstadt, Germany.
+Morris C. Wolf and Fred W. Wolf were born in 1871 and 1873, respectively, in Hessen-Darmstadt, Germany.
 In 1883 they came to the America with their parents, Joseph Wolf and Johanna Maria Koch Wolf, locating in Louisville, KY.
 When Morris was 12 he secured a position in a clothing store at Greenville, Ohio, owned by his uncle, Michael Wolf of Cincinnati.
 His compensation was $1.50 per week, besides board and clothes.
 He spent a year and a half at this concern, and though he did not profit monetarily, he gained valuable experience.
 For the ensuing 8 years he was in Louisville, KY, variously employed, but chiefly as a clerk in the dry goods store of his uncle Samuel Jacobs.

 In 1893 Morris came to Tampa, where his brother Fred had preceded him in 1889.
 The brothers were familiar with Tampa due to their father having spent some time here for the benefit of the weather for his health.
 Fred had spent some time in school and graduated as a clerk in a store.